 Are you postponing your wedding?

 I’d love to hear your story in the comments!
-There is also a thread in my Lake Shore Lady Community Group on Facebook or feel free to DM me directly on Instagram, too ❤️ Also, I wrote all about the logistics of how to postpone your wedding, as well as an update about our 2nd postponement and comparative suffering, too.
+There is also a thread in my Lake Shore Lady Community Group on Facebook or feel free to DM me directly on Instagram, too ❤️ Also, I wrote all about the logistics of how to postpone your wedding, as well as an update about our 2nd postponement and comparative suffering and The Best Elopement Dresses!
 I hope these posts are helpful for you!

 Also, here are a few pretty white dresses in case you’re planning on having a small ceremony instead/before your postponed one: